DJ LeMahieu Player Props: Yankees vs. Giants

 - LeMahieu hit .261 with 18 doubles, 12 home runs and 67 walks.

-- Among the qualifying batters last season, he ranked 60th in batting average, while his on-base percentage ranked 30th and he was 114th in slugging.
+- He ranked 60th in batting average, 30th in on base percentage, and 114th in slugging among the qualified hitters in MLB action last season.

-- In 27.2% of his 125 games a year ago, LeMahieu picked up an RBI (34 times).
-He also had nine games with multiple RBIs (7.2%), and three or more RBIs in two games.
+- In 27.2% of his games a year ago (34 of 125), LeMahieu picked up an RBI.
+In nine of those games (7.2%) he recorded two or more RBIs, and he had three or more in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.